- Work With USAID

 - Get Involved

-This solicitation is recruiting interns for the summer 2013 term (June – August) and fall 2013 term (September – December), to support USAID's Office of Transition Initiatives (OTI) in the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA).
-OTI is looking for interns to support its Field Programs Division, working as Program Assistants or its Operations Management Division working as Administrative Program Assistants in the Washington, DC headquarters location.
-Depending on space available, OTI may bring on one intern or more.
-Interns can expect to have a substantive and rewarding experience as part of the DCHA/OTI team - once on board, interns are treated as full staff members and are expected to perform as such.
+This solicitation is recruiting interns for the summer 2016 term (June – August) and fall 2016 term (September – December), to support USAID's Office of Transition Initiatives (OTI) in the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA).
+OTI is looking for Program Assistant interns to support its Field Programs Division, working in the Washington, DC headquarters.
+Depending on space available, OTI may bring on more than one intern.
+Interns can expect to have a substantive and rewarding experience as a part of OTI – interns are treated as full staff members and are expected to perform as such.

 Job Descriptions and Qualifications:

-Additional Qualifications: All candidates must be U.S. citizens currently enrolled and in good standing in a college or university Bachelors, Masters Degree or PhD program, must have at least a 3.0 Grade Point Average (GPA), must meet the qualifications outlined in each position description outlined above, and be able to receive a U.S. Government security clearance.
+Minimum Qualifications: All candidates must be U.S. citizens currently enrolled and in good standing in accredited Bachelors, Master’s Degree or PhD programs, have at least a 3.0 GPA, meet the qualifications outlined in each position description below, and be able to obtain a U.S. Government secret security clearance.

-Application Deadline: Applications will be reviewed periodically throughout the year (e.g. applications will be reviewed in November for positions starting in January; in February for summer positions, and in July for positions starting in the Fall).
+Application Deadline: Applications will be reviewed periodically throughout the year (e.g. applications will be reviewed in February for positions starting in the summer; in July for positions starting in the fall, in November for positions starting in the spring).

 Location: Washington, DC

-Contact: If interested, please submit the following by email before the application deadline to: email@example.com (incomplete applications or applications with the incorrect subject line may not be considered):
+Contact: If interested, please submit the following by email to: email@example.com (incomplete applications or applications with the incorrect subject line will not be considered):

-- Email firstname.lastname@example.org with the subject line “2013 OTI internship – Program Assistant” or “2013 OTI internship – Administrative Program Assistant”
+- Email firstname.lastname@example.org with the subject line “2016 OTI Internship – Program Assistant”

-- Include a Cover letter in the body of the email, or attached to the email in a Microsoft Word document.
-The following should be included in the cover letter: (a) brief overview of the area of interest; (b) brief overview of qualifications/experience related to the internship position the applicant is applying for; (c) specify the dates and time period the applicant is available to work, for example, state "available from (month/year) to (month/year)"; (d) list at least two references with contact information (email/telephone);
+- Include a cover letter attached to the email.
+The following should be included in the cover letter: (a) brief overview of the area of interest; (b) brief overview of qualifications/experience related to the internship position the applicant is applying for; (c) specify the dates and time period the applicant is available to work; (d) list two references with contact information (email/telephone);